 Various "Tramp" Brackets and Their Applications

-The "Point-type Phantom" Bracket is an interesting test of the "point-type" transposition taken to its furthest development.
+The "Point-type Phantom" Bracket is an interesting test of the "point-type" transposition taken to its furthest development in 1933.
 In my researches, over the last 50 years, I have never found a single article devoted to this uniquely designed and applied bracket in the literature.
 Furthermore, there was only one major (and minor) open wire lead using this particular device.
-From this, I deduce it was a first and last attempt at such a transposition element.
+From this, I deduce it was a minimal use attempt at such a transposition element.

 The Point-type Phantom Bracket was used in the late 1940s on only one line in the United States which I recall: the Kansas City, MO to Council Bluffs, IA lead.
 As a kid in the early and mid-1960s, I could recall seeing thousands of these unique brackets--they were large, taking up four pin positions on a standard 10A arm--along U. S. 275 near Sidney, Iowa (north and south of that location).
 When the lines came down in late 1968, they were made available to this project.